NickLauHL/Paper-Notes/_posts/2025-12-23-JMR-when-words-sweat-signals-of-loan-default-in-application-text.md

 ## Borrowers, consciously or not, leave traces of their intentions, circumstances, and personality traits in the text they write when applying for a loan.
 This textual information has a substantial and significant ability to predict whether borrowers will pay back the loan.

-## Research Background
+## Research Question

+Can the "soft data" (i.e., text borrowers write) in loan applications predict subsequent loan default?

+## Literaure Review AND Theoretical Development

-Text is indicative of people’s psychological states, traits, opinions, and situations
+Text is indicative of people’s psychological states, traits, opinions, and situations.

-## Theory Clarification
+The relationship between personality traits, emotional states, and financial behavior.

 ## Emperical

-<span style="text-decoration: underline; color: red">Regression Discontinuity</span>
+Text mining: tm package in R

 **Shock** Utilizing the rule of class assignment: When students apply to a program in this university, they must inform whether they prefer to start in the fall semester (referred `to as the “first class”) or in the spring (the “second class”).
 All applicants then take the entrance exam together.
 After the exam, every applicant’s score is made public, and the top-scoring applicants for each program are invited to join their preferred class.
 Since the two classes have the same size and the first class is oversubscribed, the class preference of lower-scoring students is ignored, and they can enroll only in the second class.
 This constraint on students’ class choice allows us to examine students who are similar in many ways but attend different classes with different peers.